martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *LARGE TABLE OF CHARACTERS WITH FORMULAS, ignore definitions* *conclude primary characters*

-#### Patterned characters
+#### Contextualised characters
-*primary characters could be abrupt and do not necessarily capture patterns as they are* *To follow the principles of DHC recognition, most of the characters tested above has to be expressed using their 'patterned' versions*
+*primary characters could be abrupt and do not necessarily capture patterns as they are* *To follow the principles of DHC recognition, most of the characters tested above has to be expressed using their contextualised versions*
 *That is calculation of central tendency and diversity characters for each one of them within 3 topological steps on MT.
 These characters will then be used within clustering algorithm itself.*

 ##### Local central tendency